michaeluzowuihe/endpoint-security/README.md

 - Set up a virtual machine on a computer so that it is ready to use

 ### Attacking a MySQL Database
-Viewed a PCAP file from a previous attack against a SQL database.
+Viewed a PCAP file from a previous attack against a SQL database:
 - Opened Wireshark and loaded the PCAP file
 - Viewed the SQL Injection Attack
 - The SQL Injection Attack provided system information